 John: Gospel of the Beloved

-This book has been called many things: the book of the seven signs (referring to the seven sign-miracles John uses to present the person and mission of Jesus); the intimate gospel; the most theological of the four gospels; the profoundest book ever written; and the greatest piece of literature ever produced.
+This book has been called the intimate gospel, the most profound book ever written, and the greatest piece of literature ever produced.
 According to F.B.
 Meyer, “there is no part of Scripture more conducive to the culture of the inner life.”

 Acts: Church Alive!